Melendez1209/Upcaser/README.md

   about releases containing new features and fixes.

 <!-- Plugin description -->
-Upcaser is an IntelliJ Platform plugin that automatically capitalises the first letter of sentences in Markdown files.
+Upcaser is an IntelliJ Platform plugin that automatically capitalises the first letter of sentences in any text file.

 When you type a lowercase letter after sentence-ending punctuation (period, exclamation mark, or question mark) followed by whitespace, the plugin automatically converts it to uppercase.

 Features:

-- Automatic capitalisation after periods (.), exclamation marks (!), and question marks (?)
+- Automatic capitalisation after periods (.), exclamation marks (!), question marks (?), and ellipsis (...)
-- Works only in Markdown files (.md)
+- Works with any text file format, not limited to Markdown
 - Handles multiple spaces between punctuation and the next word
 - Capitalises the first letter at the beginning of the file
+- Status bar widget showing current activation status
+- Enhanced settings management with configurable shortcuts
+- Toggle functionality with visual feedback
 - Does not interfere with already capitalised letters or non-letter characters

 This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be